ysak-y/alexa-presentation-language-preview/README.md

 ## How to use it

+### Generate new directive from template

+Call `Preview Amazon Presentation Language` command from Command Palette.
+Then generate new untitled file with the template directive.

+### Show preview of the APL directive file

-Open APL document json file on the VSCode, then call `Preview Amazon Presentation Language` command.
+Open APL document json file on the VSCode, then call `Preview Amazon Presentation Language` command from Command Pallete.

 You can change viewport size by selecting viewport on the status bar.